EOSIO/eosio.contracts/eosio.trail/README.md

     `begin_time` and `end_time` are the beginning and end time of the ballot  measured in seconds.
 Any vote for the ballot can be cast between these two times (inclusive).
 The current time in seconds can be retrieved from Trail's `environment` singleton, however this value only updates when Trail receives an action so this value may be off depending on when it was last modified.
 Simply querying for this value will not update it.

-    `info_url` is critical to ensuring voters are able to know exactly waht they are voting on when they cast their votes.
+    `info_url` is critical to ensuring voters are able to know exactly what they are voting on when they cast their votes.
 This parameter can simply be a url to a webpage (or even better, an IPFS hash) that explains what the ballot is for, and should provide sufficient information for voters to make an informed decision.
 Since some ballots will host this information on their own smart contract, this can simply be a pointer to that information as well.
 However, in order to ensure knowledgable voting, this field should never be left blank.
 Without providing a link to this information, any malicious actor could launch a misinformation campaign to confuse potential voters.
 Don't let malicious users hijack your ballot!

 * `unregballot(name publisher, uint64_t ballot_id)`